timfilzinger/idp-software.com/docs/vendors/tiny-IDP/index.md

 ### Contract Analysis

-Extract and structure key information from contracts such as:
+Extract and structure key information from long contracts (+50 pages) such as:
 - Party information
 - Contract terms and conditions
 - Key dates and deadlines